v4iv/theleakycauldronblog/src/pages/blog/fit-bounds-of-a-polyline-and-marker-with-react-google-maps.md

 ## Setting the Bounding Box for both Polyline & Marker

-Now comes the tricky part, to set bounds we first let the map we created above mount, then we get a `ref` from our map component, we pass it to a mounted map handler method.
-Where we actually set the bounds.
+Now comes the tricky part, to set bounds we first let the map we created above mount, then we get a `ref` from our map component, we pass it to a mounted map handler method, where we set the bounds.
 We begin by adding the handler function as a prop to the `ref` of our map component.

 ```javascript
 ...